noynaert/csc346notes/03_cloud/03A_cloud_VM_setup.md

    * sudo dd if=/dev/zero of=/swapfile bs=1024 count=1048576
         * this will take a while!
    * sudo chmod 600 /swapfile
+   * sudo mkswap /swapfile
    * sudo swapon
+   * use htop to verify swap is working
    * Use nano or vi to add the following line to /etc/fstab

    ```text